Third gender in Sri Lanka: Nachchi

-Other organizations describe them as being a subculture of the transgender community, often as a substitute for the terms such as third gender or hijra.
+Other organizations describe them as being a subculture of the transgender community, often as a substitute for terms such as third gender or Hijra.

 Pons

+While there is little information to be found on the word "Pons," it may be used as a shorthand for the slur "ponnaya," a Sinhalese word with multiple derogatory and offensive meanings aimed at queer and transgender individuals, particularly queer and trans men.
+The term can also be used more casually as an insult against men who are unsuccessful in their attempts to court, seduce, or generally interact with women.
+"Ponnaya" is also used in opposition to the queer and trans men who use the term "nachchi," as being labeled by the term ponnaya is not just an attack on your gender and sexual identity, but on their very ability to perform sexually.
+"Samanalaya" (butterfly), and "nangi-malli" (translated to sister-like-brother) are some of the other Sinhala terms used to degrade and discriminate against gay men in Sri Lanka.

 Napunseka

-A term found in Sinhalese that was historically used in a similar manner to nachchi, but now either refers to eunuchs or hermaphrodites.
+A term found in Sinhalese that was historically used similarly to nachchi, but now either refers to eunuchs or hermaphrodites.

 Hijra

 Politics

 The situation in the Constitution of Sri Lanka is the same as the one found in the Constitution of India concerning gender equality, though the Supreme Court of Sri Lanka lacks the powers to repel and create law in the same manner that the Supreme Court of India has.

-Human Rights Watch stated that third gendered people were not protected by the legal system of Sri Lanka.
+Human Rights Watch stated that the third-gender people were not protected by the legal system of Sri Lanka.
 It called on the parliament to decriminalize being third gender by repelling three laws; Sections 365 and 365A of the Sri Lankan Penal Code, and the Vagrants’ Ordinance.
-It also recommended that the government passes comprehensive laws to fight discrimination.
+It also recommended that the government pass comprehensive laws to fight discrimination.

-LGBT rights activists have focused on improving conditions for transgender people who wish to convert to another binary gender, as opposed to the progression in Continental India, where the movement has focused on the third gendered community.
+LGBT rights activists have focused on improving conditions for transgender people who wish to convert to another binary gender, as opposed to the progression in Continental India, where the movement has focused on the third-gender community.
 There is apathy among sexual minorities on the island over third gendered rights because they feel it would slow down progression for other minority communities on the island who conform to binary gender.